 Mistake #4: Not Giving Testing Enough Time

 When these issues are found in production and have an impact on customers, staff, and processes, businesses who neglect to invest substantial effort on upfront user acceptance testing of automation tools will need to act swiftly.
 If data is corrupted or results in inaccurate business outputs, improper automation applications will quickly become a significant problem.
-The expense of fixing one error might easily equal the cost of automating the process itself, and any brand harm might never be repaired.
+The expense of fixing one error might easily equal the cost of automating the QA itself, and any brand harm might never be repaired.

 Automation of a particular activity without a fundamental change might result in the creation of initial value through process improvements and enhanced SLAs.
 The replication of the business process without properly analyzing any reengineering that can result in a more acceptable business outcome is a common error in the deployment of process automation tools.
 For an automation programme to be effective, process reengineering methodologies like Six Sigma, design thinking, lean, or others must be used beforehand or as part of the initiative.